dj1095/leetcode-mastery/README.md

 📌 Disclaimer: This repository is meant for educational purposes and as a resource for learning.
 Please ensure that you follow LeetCode's guidelines and policies when using the platform.

 Note: Some of the Problem Numbers are different(due to bad data (fixed later) ) but the problem remains the same.
-Please search with the question name
+Please search with the question name.